 - Head and brain injuries: Head and brain injuries interfere with the body’ command and control functions.
 Symptoms can include paralysis, dementia, personality changes, seizures, memory loss, and other serious impairments.
 These types of injuries are particularly common in motorcycle and truck accident cases, and damages awards can be immense.
 Hiring experienced car accident lawyers can help you get the compensation you deserve, which can help offset medical bills, emotional distress, and lost job income.

 - Trucking accidents: A commercial truck can crush a mid-sized car like a steamroller.
 Since commercial truck drivers are subject to a multitude of regulations, personal injury lawsuits often focus on violations of these regulations.
 In some but not all cases, it is possible to sue the trucking company as well as the driver.

 - Defective drugs: Harm caused by a defective drug is the result of an “accident” that occurs inside your body.
 A drug may be classified as defective due to a design defect, a manufacturing defect, or simply the failure to warn of a risk in taking it.
 A lawsuit might be filed against a manufacturer, a distributor, or a doctor who negligently prescribed it.

 - Other types of accidents.
 No short list can encompass every conceivable type of injury.
-We also represent injured parties in accidents arising from boating accidents, medical malpractice, and slip and fall accidents, just to name a few.
+Our car accident lawyers also represent injured parties in accidents arising from boating accidents, medical malpractice, and slip and fall accidents, just to name a few.